-It is the responsibility of your Dad to heal on his own after the death of your mother.
+Here is how to help dad after mom died even though it is the responsibility of your Dad to heal on his own.
 Healing is a personal journey that everyone undertakes on his own.

-You can play a role in helping your Dad heal but healing remains a personal responsibility.
+You can play a role in helping your Dad after mom died but healing remains a personal responsibility.
 When you choose to help your Dad to heal, you need to know your boundaries.

 It is only by working within your boundaries that you will be of help in the healing journey of your Dad.
 Going out of your boundaries to help your Dad heal after the death of your mom can hinder your own healing.

 You have to get the balance of your own personal healing journey and Dad’s healing journey right.
 A little mess and you will end up having two people who can’t move on after the death of a loved one.

 1. Help Dad by asking Him

 Before you start helping your Dad after mom died, ask him what kind of help he needs.
 Let him specify how you can be of help to him.